Current Research Projects

 • Our most recent publication features a review of 80 years of research on “forced-choice” measurement.
 We discuss what it is, why it works, and how it can be improved.
 Find out more here, or read the full publication here.

 • I’m thrilled to announce my first book published with Cambridge University Press, coming in July 2025!
 The book is an anthology of narratives of people navigating their first jobs as they embark on their careers, paired with a review of the career counseling literature designed to help today’s job seekers in their career journeys.
 We hope that this book becomes an impactful resource for job seekers from all background, industries, and life stages as they begin their career journeys.
-You can order here using the discount code FRFJC25 for 20% off, or find it on Amazon.
-You can also download a preview of the book here.
+Find out more here!

 • This study focused on demonstrating how multiple facets of well-being — ranging from leadership to grit — matter in college student life.
 We collected data from over 5,000 college students linking self-report well-being surveys to data on their time spent on campus, course attendance, grades, and more.
 Find out more about the study here, or you can read the full research paper here!